hashicorp/vault/website/source/api/secret/identity/index.html.md

 ### Parameters

 - `name` `(string: entity-<UUID>)` – Name of the entity.

+- `id` `(string: "")` - ID of the entity.
+If this is set, this endpoint will update the corresponding entity.

 - `metadata` `(list of strings: [])` – Metadata to be associated with the entity.
 Format should be a list of `key=value` pairs.